Go2Engle/PoGoMap-GUI/README.md

 # PoGoMap-GUI
+## NEWS
+Working on pretty huge update to add an in app updater!

 ## Description
 This is a GUI tool created to ease the process of running your pokemongo-map and creating new accounts to scan with.
 This combines a few tools created by other fantastic users on github!
 Without there tools I would have no need to create this tool.
 This is a windows only tool.
 Sorry for my horrible coding but so far it seems to get the job done!